pxpunx/rpi/cm4/compute_blade/m2/nvme/README.md

 I used the ICY DOCK adapter and the official Raspberry Pi Imager to image the M.2 NVMe SSD with Raspberry Pi OS Lite (64-bit).

-> Note: The CM4 8GB Lite I used required a bootloader update to enable NVMe boot.
+:memo: The CM4 8GB Lite I used required a bootloader update to enable NVMe boot.
 Update instructions are outlined in the **Enable NVMe Boot** section below.

 ## Options